Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Having to do with the viscera, which are the soft internal organs of the body, including the lungs, the heart, and the organs of the digestive, excretory, reproductive, and circulatory systems.

-To eject the contents of your stomach through your mouth; an act or instance of disgorging the contents of the stomach through the mouth.
+To eject some or all of the contents of the stomach through the mouth.